anatelli10/btc-price/README.md

 ## btc-price

 Simple React app that displays the current price of Bitcoin and its price history.
-Leverages CoinDesk API.

 https://user-images.githubusercontent.com/70483566/129626701-8177776c-2541-4bc4-8a15-ac00a9284ab1.mp4